Paradise, Birmingham: Manzoni and Madin

 After the war, the idea to create a grand civic centre was still greeted with enthusiasm.
 Herbert Manzoni, who was appointed City Engineer and Surveyor in 1935, developed a plan for an Inner Ring Road between 1942 and 1952 and presented them in the publication Birmingham: 50 Years On.
 This plan for an urban motorway running through the centre of Birmingham came to fruition when Smallbrook Ringway began construction in 1957.
-The Inner Ring Road would in between 1960-1971 create Paradise Circus as it is today as the central island in a gyratory roundabout.
+The Inner Ring Road would in between 1960 and 1971 create Paradise Circus as it is today as the central island in a gyratory roundabout.
 A tunnel was created beneath the site forming the Queensway Tunnel between Great Charles Street and Suffolk Street.
 Paradise Circus Queensway effectively formed a roundabout around the site running on what was Easy Row and Ratcliff Place to the west of the Town Hall.

 In combination with Manzoni's highway plans, John Madin produced the Paradise Circus masterplan in 1965.
 Madin designed the Central Library as the centrepiece part of a large civic centre scheme on the newly created Paradise Circus site.
-The library was constructed between 1971-1973 with the old Central Library demolished soon after.
+The library was constructed between 1971 and 1973 with the old Central Library demolished soon after.
 The space created from demolition allowed the School of Music and Fletcher's Walk shopping arcade to be built south of the library.
 Originally planned to be built alongside the library was a School of Music, Drama Centre, Athletic Institute, offices, shops, public house, a car park with 500 spaces and a bus interchange.